 The Department of Diagnostic Imaging (Radiology and Nuclear Medicine), is a subspecialty-oriented imaging group on the university model.
-Fellowship-trained radiology subspecialists deal with each of the recognized imaging specialties: Nuclear Medicine, Neuroradiology/Head-Neck, Body Imaging (CT, Ultrasound, and MRI from the thoracic inlet to the pelvic floor), GI Fluoroscopy, Angio/Interventional, and Breast Imaging.
+Fellowship-trained radiology subspecialists deal with each of the recognized imaging specialties: Nuclear Medicine, Neuroradiology/Head-Neck, Body Imaging (CT, Ultrasound, and MRI from the thoracic inlet to the pelvic floor), GI and GU Fluoroscopy, Angio/Interventional, and Breast Imaging.

 Diagnostic Radiology Department Services Include: